Binary pulsar: History

 The measurements made of the orbital decay of the PSR B1913+16 system were a near perfect match to Einstein's equations.
 Relativity predicts that over time a binary system's orbital energy will be converted to gravitational radiation.
 Data collected by Taylor and Joel M. Weisberg and their colleagues of the orbital period of PSR B1913+16 supported this relativistic prediction; they reported in 1982 and subsequently that there was a difference in the observed minimum separation of the two pulsars compared to that expected if the orbital separation had remained constant.
-In the decade following its discovery the system's orbital period had decreased by about 76 millionths of a second per year - this means that the pulsar was approaching its maximum separation more than a second earlier than it would have if the orbit had remained the same.
+In the decade following its discovery, the system's orbital period had decreased by about 76 millionths of a second per year, indicating that the pulsar was approaching its maximum separation more than a second earlier than it would have if the orbit had remained the same.
 Subsequent observations continue to show this decrease.